matheothomas/vim-config/README.md

 ## Uninstall
 Execute the `remove-config.sh` script to uninstall the configuration.
-(/!\ If you had previously installed plugins, they will be deleted for the moment.)

 ## Issues
 There may be errors when first opening vim due to the importation of plugins, but should only happen once.